jcramb/revshell/README.md

 * Written in C/C++
 * Terminal emulation (vt100) using modified libvterm
 * Communications encrypted using OpenSSL (TLSv1)
+* (new) Supports proxy of TCP traffic from both client/server end for multiple routes
 * Tested on Arch/Kali/Ubuntu and OSX

 ### Goals: